n4x0r/n4x0r.github.io/_posts/2019-12-30-Overview_of_cyberwarfare.md

 <br/>

-#### Overview of Russia's Approach on Cyber Warfare:
+#### Remarks of Russia's apporach to Cyber Warfare:
 *   Offensive Defensive approach
 *   Several small teams style
-*   Acquire intelligence on foreign military projects
-*   Conduct Information Operations by releasing leaks introducing falsehoods.
+*   Conduct information operations by releasing stolen information or leaks introducing falsehoods.
 *   Deploy DDoS attacks to conduct deterrance campaigns
 *   Design deterrance/influence operations around target state's political election compaigns
 *   Application of Hybrid Warfare - combining military and non-military as well as covert and overt means, including disinformation, cyber-attacks, economic pressure, deployment of irregular armed groups and use of regular forces to blur the lines between war and peace, and attempt to sow doubt in the minds of targets.
-*   Active measures - Actions of political warfare designed to change the course of world events by influence operations based on disinformation campaigns.
+*   Active Measures - Actions of political warfare designed to change the course of world events by influence operations based on disinformation campaigns.
-*   Apply Reflexive Control Theory - to influence rival states on their decision making capabilities so that the strategic outcome is aligned with the state's interest while the adversary often is not aware of it.
+*   Reflexive Control - to influence rival states on their decision making capabilities so that the strategic outcome is aligned with the state's interest while the adversary often is not aware of it.

 <br/>